 So, I keep things simple.
 Easy dishes.
 Like this one which was made easier and sweeter because Alex helped me cook it.
 She’s been helping out a lot with the cooking lately.
 So, what’s the dish?
 Crumbled sausage meat is browned, veggies are added, milk is poured in, crumbled cheese is stirred in and, after the cheese melts, cooked pasta is added and tossed with everything.

-- 100 g. of garlicky sausages, casings discarded, and meat crumbled into small chunks
+- 100 grams garlicky sausages casings discarded, and meat crumbled into small chunks

-- 1 c. of crumbled cheese (we used cheddar)
+- 1 cup crumbled cheese (we used cheddar)

 - Heat a pan.
 Make sure it's hot before throwing in the sausage meat so that browning occurs immediately.
 Add the sausage meat.
 Cook over high heat without stirring for a couple of minutes to brown the underside.